 If you are married and have young children, you need to take steps to ensure that your spouse and children are provided for.
-A trust is often the best solution because a trust allows you to choose who receives your property and money, as well as the timing and size of the gifts the beneficiaries receive, and avoids potential creditor claims.
+A revocable trust is often the best solution because a trust allows you to choose who receives your property and money, as well as the timing and size of the gifts the beneficiaries receive, and avoids potential creditor claims.

 If you don’t yet have children or are choosing not to have children, you may have pets that you love and care for as if they were children.
 If so, consider pet trust which protects your animals if you can no longer provide care for them.
 The pet trust can specify a caregiver for your pet, provide care instructions, and set aside funds to care for the pet’s needs (medical care, grooming, exercise, etc.).

 Millennials have typically amassed a larger amount of digital assets than members of previous generations.
 These assets may include social media accounts, blogs, photographs and videos, financial accounts, and email accounts.
 A comprehensive list of these of these assets, as well as the accompanying usernames and passwords, and instructions for their management, is essential to ensure that their wishes are honored if they pass away or become too ill to manage them on their own.
 Depending upon an individual’s wishes, a separate person can be appointed to wind up (or continue managing, e.g., in the case of a blog) these assets and accounts, or they can choose to have their executor or trustee handle this aspect of their estate.
 The list of digital assets can be incorporated into their other estate planning documents by reference.